Women's World Cup qualifying group stage latest: Sweden in finals

 Group D: England, Austria, Northern Ireland, Luxembourg, North Macedonia, Latvia

-- England have seven wins out of seven after Friday's victory in North Macedonia, Ellen White setting a new team record with her 50th goal and Beth Mead getting four to move level as qualifying top scorer with Signe Bruun of Denmark on 12: Mead is also assists leader with ten.
+- England have seven wins out of seven after Friday's victory in North Macedonia, Ellen White setting a new team record with her 50th goal.
 Austria beat Northern Ireland 3-1 to stay within five points of England and move three clear of their visitors.
 All that trio are also in the same UEFA Women's EURO 2022 group and there is another pre-finals match-up on Tuesday when England go to Northern Ireland.

 Group E: Denmark, Russia*, Bosnia and Herzegovina, Montenegro, Malta, Azerbaijan